CtrlK

 Suggestions

-Add concrete actions describing what this skill does, e.g., 'Manages call routing, recording, and DTMF handling using the legacy Azure Communication Calling Server SDK.'
+Add concrete actions describing what this skill does, e.g., 'Manages call routing, call recording, and DTMF handling using the legacy Azure Communication Calling Server SDK.'

 DimensionReasoningScore